THE ALCHEMY OF SPACE

 Plants and candles in here are great as the dominating element should be fire.

 A fireplace would be excellent, otherwise red candles are great.

-You can follow the above principles for your 3 chosen areas if you wish, but I recommend only doing so if you really enjoy them and they really resonate with you.
+To address the houses, we can begin by following the above principles, or the many more which exist in Feng Shui teachings, but I recommend using these only as a starting point, as guiding principles and only incorporating them if you really enjoy them and they really resonate with you.
 If a certain principle is meant to manifest, it will happen effortlessly.
 The right candles may show up a day or two after reading this, and you may find the perfect corner for them in house 2 or 9 without even thinking about it.